franzbu/EnhancedSpaces.spoon/README.md

 So who is EnhancedSpaces for?
 It has been made for users who want to use multiple screens and want an efficient and customizable application to manage them.

-EnhancedSpaces has increased my productivity with macOS in a way no other space manager has.
+EnhancedSpaces has increased my productivity in macOS.
 May it do the same for you.

 ## Introduction